 London: Royal Horticultural Society, 1824.
 William Say.
 First Edition.
 Disbound.
 Very Good Condition.
 Item #265045

 One hand coloured plate (11 x 13 inches, folded), and 4 pages of text.
 Extracted from The Transactions of the Horticultural Society of London, 1824.
 Founded in London in 1804, the Horticultural Society of London which in time became the Royal Horticultural Society (1861), by John Wedgwood, the son of Josiah Wedgwood, and Sir Joseph Banks, the aim was to allow regular meetings where members could present papers on their horticultural activities and discoveries.
-Note; this is an original article separated from the volume, not an offprint or a reprint.
+Note; this is an original article separated from the volume, not a reprint or copy.
 Size: Quarto (9 x 11 inches).
 Illustrator: William Say.
 Quantity Available: 1.
 Category: Royal Horticultural Society; Horticultural Society of London; Hand Coloured Prints; New Arrivals; Prints.
 Inventory No: 265045.

 Keywords: BZDB395 Royal Horticultural Society; Horticultural Society of London; Hand Coloured Prints; New Arrivals; Prints.
 HAND COLOURED PRINT Fruits of Sierra Leone Sarcocephalus TOGETHER WITH Some Account of the Edible Fruits of Sierra Leone Drawn up by Jos